root-project/web/manual/integrate_root_into_my_cmake_project/index.md

 >
 > To ensure compatibility between ROOT's C++ interpreter, Cling, and compiled code, your
 > application *must* be compiled with the same C++ standard with which ROOT was compiled.<br/>
-> The C++ standard used for ROOT appears for example among the flags listed by
+> The C++ standard used to build ROOT is available via the ROOT_CXX_STANDARD variable and appears also among the flags listed by
 > `root-config --cflags`.

 ## Adding additional libraries to `ROOT_LIBRARIES`